Generic Name: bosutinib monohydrate

-Reduce the Bosulif dose in patients with CLcr less than 30 mL/min at baseline.
-For patients with CLcr 30 to 50 mL who cannot tolerate a 500 mg dose, follow dose adjustment recommendations for toxicity.
-In a dedicated renal impairment trial, compared to volunteers with normal renal function, the exposure (AUC) of bosutinib increased by 60% and 35% in subjects with CLcr less than 30 mL/min and CLcr 30 to 50 mL/min, respectively [see Dosing and Administration (2.8) and Clinical Pharmacology (12.3)].
+Reduce the Bosulif starting dose in patients with severe (CLcr less than 30 mL/min) or moderate (CLcr 30 to 50 mL/min) renal impairment at baseline.
+For patients who have declining renal function while on Bosulif who cannot tolerate a 500 mg dose, follow dose adjustment recommendations for toxicity.
+In a dedicated renal impairment trial, compared to subjects with normal renal function, the exposure (AUC) of bosutinib increased by 60% and 35% in subjects with CLcr less than 30 mL/min and CLcr 30 to 50 mL/min, respectively, compared to subjects with normal renal function [see Dosing and Administration (2.7) and Clinical Pharmacology (12.3)].

 Bosulif has not been studied in patients undergoing hemodialysis.

 Experience with Bosulif overdose in clinical studies was limited to isolated cases.
 There were no reports of any serious adverse events associated with the overdoses.
 Patients who take an overdose of Bosulif should be observed and given appropriate supportive treatment.